linode/docs/docs/guides/applications/configuration-management/basics/gitops-overview-principles-workflow/index.md

 DevOps assists in the automation of the software development lifecycle and GitOPs to aid in the automation of infrastructure.

 There are a few key differences between GitOps and DevOps.
 First, GitOps uses Git to manage infrastructure provisioning and software deployment.
 DevOps, on the other hand, focuses primarily on CI/CD and does not focus on any one tool.
-The primary focus of GitOps is ensuring DevOps is done correctly, where DevOps focuses less on correctness.
+The primary focus of GitOps is ensuring DevOps is done correctly, whereas DevOps focuses less on correctness.
 GitOps is also less flexible than DevOps.
 It is also much easier to adopt GitOps in a business that already employs DevOps.

 ## GitOps and Kubernetes

 GitOps focuses on the automation of infrastructure, so it's a perfect workflow for businesses that employ Kubernetes.
-When you employ Kubernetes:
+When you employ GitOps and Kubernetes:

 - GitOps ensures everything operates as it was intended.
 - Kubernetes ensures stability and availability.